Abdelrhman8Qouay/oms-frontend-institute-/README.md

 7. [Update (User role)]
 8. [Update (Page Layouts)] some of changes for the layout of all pages to get something specific as needed

+## Notes Now

+1 proceed the rest of (chef) and (dashboard) design
+2 put the metadata for each order details
+3 update statistics of home dashboard (to avoid orders that failed or canceled ) 4 Full check menu management in dashboard
+5 Clear all consols (that is unnecessary)
+6 Pack up this for the final project (and make this for upgrades) 7 Remove All Not needed tools and modules and dependencies

 ## Dependencies Installed

 -   vueuse (Module)